joelgoodman/jggweb/posts/2010-10-29-getting-xbmc-onto-a-foxconn-nt330i.md

 slug: getting-xbmc-onto-a-foxconn-nt330i
 date_published: 2010-10-29T07:13:41.000Z
 date_updated: 2014-05-31T21:41:41.000Z
+tags:
+  - Tech
 ---

 ### Originally posted on 08 April, 2010.

-***Note:** This tutorial should also work for the Viewsonic VOT 132 and KCS NanoBox 2030 - as they're all the same thing.*
+**Note:** This tutorial should also work for the Viewsonic VOT 132 and KCS NanoBox 2030 - as they're all the same thing.

 Last week Newegg had an incredible deal on a Foxconn NetBox nT330i Atom-based mini-computer.
 We are looking to get rid of our satellite TV, so I jumped on the deal.
 Everything arrived on Friday and I started putting the thing together.
 There is a great discussion about using this computer over at [AVForums.com](http://www.avforums.com/forums/home-entertainment-pcs/1136930-foxconn-netbox-nt330i-htpc-build.html), but there really isn't a step-by-step guide anywhere.
 So I've documented the whole process here.